 Another tool is an injunction.
 An injunction is a court order prohibiting one spouse from removing money from bank accounts and selling or disposing of property.
 Injunctions are useful when one spouse fears the other may transfer or spend marital money and or sell marital property.
 It is essential that you act quickly in order to protect your rights and assets.

-You can speak to knowledgeable, dedicated and experienced North Carolina property division lawyers at Speaks Law Firm today.
+You can speak to knowledgeable, dedicated and experienced Wilmington property division lawyers at Speaks Law Firm today.
 Call us at (910) 341-7570 for more information.